emchang3/import-reorder/README.md

 };
 ```

+- `caseSensitive`: Whether to compare case sensitively.
+Defaults to false if unset (case insensitive).
 - `defaultGroup`: Name of the default group, should you want to label it.
 - `fileTypes`: The filetypes you want to read; regex of the file extensions.
 - `groups`: Defines the groups you want your imports to be in, `groupName: /pattern/`.